 Applying for Aid

 The Free Application for Student Aid (FAFSA) is used to apply for nearly all types of financial aid including federal, state, and institutional aid.
 The purpose of the FAFSA is to determine a family's ability to pay for college according to a federal calculation.
 The result is called the Expected Family Contribution (EFC).
-This figure is used by the financial aid office to determine how much and what types of aid may be awarded.
+This figure is used by Financial Aid Services to determine how much and what types of aid may be awarded.

 The U.S. Department of Education provides a yearly comprehensive booklet - Completing the FAFSA.

 The student and at least one parent of a dependent undergraduate student will need an FSA ID.
 An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites.
 Your FSA ID identifies you as someone who has the right to access your own personal information on ED websites such as the Free Application for Federal Student Aid (FAFSA).

 - Complete the Free Application for Federal Student Aid (FAFSA).

 Step by step instructions are available on the FAFSA website including online help and contact information.
 The Federal Student Aid Information Center has extended hours and may be reached by phone at 1-800-4FED-AID.
 Be sure to include OU's Federal School Code - 003184 - and your housing plans.

 After completing the FAFSA, an email is sent by Federal Student Aid to the student at the email address provided on the FAFSA.
 This email includes a link to the Student Aid Report (SAR).
 The SAR includes instructions to review the information carefully and make any corrections necessary.
 If tax information was originally estimated, a request is sent by Federal Student Aid in mid-April to update your FAFSA information.
 Log into fafsa.ed.gov to make any corrections.